anerv/anerv.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at <a href='https://nerds.itu.dk'>NERDS, ITU CPH</a>.
-Works with spatial data, bicycle networks, transport equity and anything map-related.
+subtitle: PhD Student at <a href='https://nerds.itu.dk'>NERDS, ITU CPH</a>. <br>Works with spatial data, bicycle networks, transport equity and anything map-related.

 profile: